imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

  ## Data input

-Input data can be obtained from image analysis software like Imaris, where you extract the relevant features for each cell types.
+Input data can be obtained from image analysis software like Imaris or Trackmate, where you extract the relevant features for each cell types.
 Each cell type must be inputted separately into the pipeline.

- Input data must follow the following format:
+ Input data must follow the following format for Imaris files:
 `Mouse_CellType_timelapse_LargeScaleRegion_Feature.csv`

 |Expected Cell types ||